State Law Guide · Updated January 2026

 RequiredWhat California Law Requires

-Once you submit a cancellation request, the dealer or administrator has 30 days to process your refund.
+Once you submit your request, the dealer or administrator has 60 days to respond.
 Failure to comply may result in Treble damages (3x) for willful violations.

 Get a Demand Letter That Cites California Law